 "Dr. Hollis is a gem: a brilliant thinker and writer.
 It is a treasure to have any interaction with him, and a valuable experience to have him share his vast knowledge and great expertise."

-- Rick, Course Participant
+- Rick, Program Participant

 "Dr. Hollis' great background with Jung's work and literature makes him a wonderful instructor."

-- Mary Christie, Course Participant
+- Mary Christie, Program Participant